axtk/react-keenrouter/README.md

 export default const App = () => {
     // the following hook enables the component's updates in response to URL changes,
-    // sets an optional callback to these changes, and returns `[path, setPath]`
+    // and sets an optional callback to these changes, if passed as an argument const [route, withRoute] = useRoute();
-    // (the callback and the returned value are unused and omitted in this example) useRoute();

     // the following hook enables navigation without page reloading via plain links,
     // which is an alternative to creating a history link component